-Tuck into the pappardelle with wild mushrooms, grilled marinated lamb spiedini skewers, Bresaola with truffle pecorino and more culinary delights.
+Tuck into the pappardelle with wild mushrooms, slow cooked lamb shoulder, Bresaola with truffle pecorino and more culinary delights.
 You’ll also find modern Australian favourites with an Italian twist, such as Parmesan-crusted chicken schnitzel and succulent beef burgers with provolone and pepperonata.

 Located onsite at Deco Hotel, 214 Northbourne Ave, Braddon

 Open daily for breakfast, lunch and dinner.
 24 Hour room service also available

 More info at decohotel.com.au/dine

 Experience pure indulgence and treat yourself to eightysix’s dinner and dessert menu.
 A stalwart to Canberra’s hippest dining scene, eightysix is set up with cosy booths, chic black walls - making it ideal for an intimate dining experience with friends and family.

 A must-try is their banoffee pie and signature caramel popcorn sundae for the perfect end to your meal.
 Drinks include a punchy mezcal and jalapeño Margarita, hoppy local Bentspoke IPA, and elegant biodynamic wines from Sicily.
 This spot is always bustling so be sure to book before heading out.

 Located at Lonsdale St & Eloura Street, Braddon

 Open Sunday to Thursday from 6pm to 9pm; weekend 6pm to 11pm.

 More info at www.eightysix.com.au